denten-books/plain-text/main.md

 We may think of word processing as a temporal extension of the page.
 Words on magnetic storage medium begin to exist in the ephemeral state, giving the typist an opportunity to edit and emend *before* committing to paper, in their immutable form.
-The very rise of word processing thus correspond to the invention of ephemeral text.
+The very rise of word processing thus corresponds to the invention of ephemeral text.
 What was visible through the hole punch on ticker tape, was now submerged into tape.
 The tape no longer afforded human legibility.
-It remains, for all intents and purposes, a black slate.
+Encoding used by MT/ST remained the (by now) familiar variation of a 7-bit cypher, but it was longer recoverable by the naked eye, without a specialized device.
+Magnetic storage, widely used in all contemporary devices, remains, for all unassisted intents and purposes, a black slate.

-#### **Screen**, 1972-today.
+#### C: Screen, 1972-today.

+By decoupling input and output, magnetic storage media has injected an arbitrary amount of time and space between the process of inscription and comprehension.
+Content, coupled with control code, sunk beneath the matte surface of the electrical charge.
+The final movement in the emergence of automated discourse reintroduced the illusion of immediacy into the process of inscription.

+In 1972, Stephen Bernard Dorsey, founder and president of Automatic Electronic Systems ), introduced the world’s first programmable word processor with a video screen In modern model.
+The application layer. pdf as an image format.

+Three mechanisms: Goldberg's "Controller," the  AES-90, and IBM's MT/ST.

 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
-PDF MOTHERFUCKING INJECTION.
-In 1972, Stephen Bernard Dorsey, Founder and President of Canadian company Automatic Electronic Systems (AES), introduced the world’s first programmable word processor with a video screen In modern model.
-The application layer. pdf as an image format.
+PDF MOTHERFUCKING INJECTION

 The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
 Where the pen or the typewriter inscribe the